digital-asset/daml-katacoda/playground/step1.md

-Welcome to the DAML SDK Playground.
+Welcome to the Daml SDK Playground.

 A sample project has been created for you and you are in the project root dir.
 You can open the IDE by clicking on the IDE tab above the terminal.